OutreachPlatformAdmin/platform/backend/crm_api/README.md

 There's also a `.env` file in `backend/crm_api` that can be used to set environment variables for the docker container that is not checked in to git.
 It's recommended to set the `POSTGRES_PASSWORD` environment variable there.

-Start up the docker container which will create a docker container running a postgres instance
+### Starting up the database container that interfaces with the Axum server

 ```
 cd backend/crm_api
 docker compose up
 ```

+### Getting into the database container directly via psql

 get container name
 ```
 docker ps